Montana Draw Odds & Application Guide

 | 500 | Absaroka | 2-4 | Under 0.5% | 20-25+ pts | High country.
 Remote. |

 The hard reality on moose: A nonresident starting from zero bonus points today is looking at 20-25 years to draw a bull moose tag in a quality district.
-Montana issues so few moose tags that even the bonus point squared system can’t overcome the raw supply-demand imbalance.
+Montana issues so few moose tags that even the weighted bonus point system can’t overcome the raw supply-demand imbalance.
 If you want Montana moose, start buying points now — think of it as a decades-long investment — and manage your expectations.
 Cow moose tags draw at slightly lower thresholds (12-18 points in some districts) and offer a legitimate hunt with near-100% success rates.

 Don’t let the moose draw discourage your overall Montana strategy.
 Buy the $50 nonresident moose bonus point every year alongside your elk and deer applications.
 The annual cost is trivial compared to the value of the tag if you eventually draw.